Wander Franco Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Rangers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.99).
+- The Rangers' 3.97 team ERA ranks 11th across all league pitching staffs.

-- Rangers pitchers combine to give up 102 home runs (1.1 per game), the 10th-fewest in baseball.
+- Rangers pitchers combine to allow 103 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last time out on Sunday, July 9, the righty threw 5 2/3 innings against the Washington Nationals, allowing four earned runs while surrendering seven hits.
+- His most recent time out was on Thursday, July 6 against the Boston Red Sox, when the right-hander threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- The 28-year-old has amassed an ERA of 2.93, with 5.8 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.